ilent2/otslm/docs/Using-the-GPU.rst

     rt.window= [100, 200, 512, 512];   % Window size [x, y, width, height]
     rt.show(otslm.simple.linear([200, 200], 20));

+The main difference between :class:`~+otslm.+utils.ScreenDevice` and :class:`~+otslm.+utils.+RedTweezers.Showable` is the size of the pattern and the size/position of the window.
+:class:`~+otslm.+utils.ScreenDevice` requires the pattern size to match the size of the window.
+For :class:`~+otslm.+utils.+RedTweezers.Showable`, the
-The main difference between ``ScreenDevice`` and ``RedTweezers.Showable`` is the size of the pattern and the size/position of the window. ``ScreenDevice`` requires the pattern size to match the size of the window.
-For ``RedTweezers.Showable``, the pattern is stretched to fill the window.
-A further limitation is the maximum packet size RedTweezers supports only allows images of approximatly 400x400 pixels (RedTweezers isn't intended for displaying images).
+pattern is stretched to fill the window.
+A further limitation is the maximum packet size RedTweezers supports only allows images of approximately 400x400 pixels (RedTweezers isn't intended for displaying images).

 Using the RedTweezers Prisms and Lenses
 ---------------------------------------

-``otslm.utils.RedTweezers.PrismsAndLenses`` implements the Prisms and Lenses algorithm described in the RedTweezers paper (and implemented in the LabView code supplied with RedTweezers).
+:class:`+otslm.+utils.+RedTweezers.PrismsAndLenses` implements the Prisms and Lenses algorithm described in the RedTweezers paper (and implemented in the LabView code supplied with RedTweezers).
 To use the Prisms and Lenses implementation, start by creating a new instance of the object